School uniforms in Japan: Usage

 The top has a standing collar buttoning down from top-to-bottom.
 Buttons are usually decorated with the school emblem to show respect to the school.
-Pants are straight leg and a black or dark-colored belt is worn with them.
+Pants are straight leg and a black or dark-coloured belt is worn with them.
 Boys usually wear penny loafers or sneakers with this uniform.
 Some schools may require the students to wear collar-pins representing the school and/or class rank.

 Traditionally, the gakuran is also worn along with a matching (usually black) student cap, although this custom is less common in modern times.